 The deadline to file an amicus brief in support of a petitioner or appellant is 30 days after the case is placed on the docket or the Court calls for a response, whichever is later.
 The deadline to file an amicus brief in support of a motion for leave to file a bill of complaint in an original action is 60 days after the case is placed on the docket.
 Neither of these deadlines may be extended.
 The deadline to file an amicus brief in support of a respondent, defendant or appellee is the same as the deadline to file a brief in opposition or motion to dismiss or affirm; this amicus deadline is therefore extended when the deadline to file the brief in opposition or motion to dismiss or affirm is extended.
-Rule 37.2(a).
+Rule 37.2.

 An amicus curiae at the cert stage must ensure that counsel of record for all of the parties receives notice of its intention to file an amicus brief at least 10 days prior to the deadline to file the brief.
 If the brief is filed at least 10 days prior to the deadline, the brief itself suffices as notice.
-The notice requirement applies to all amicus briefs, including those filed under Rule 37.4.
 The amicus brief must also indicate that counsel for the parties received such notice; a statement to this effect is typically included in the first footnote of the brief.
-Rule 37.2(a).
+Rule 37.2.